brwnj/cu_projects/README.md

 + viewing in a tree may be helpful for manual picking
 + barcode to cell type conversion table

-# Davidson

 # Duval
 + snpeff; deliver variants

-###Expecting a list for this portion
-+ chipseq; human; run through homer pipeline; will receive sample definitions at some
-+ 900 miRNAs NCI60 something
-+ map our numbers and match names to those existing
-+ accession number of geo - normalized binned miRs to compare to other geo sets
-+ list of 261 from the drug resistance testing
-+ take a closer look at the park sample. it has many more positive counts than the others
-+ reduce the number to nci60 and mirbase. annotate; blast; etc
-+ gse26375
-+ email: should receive list of oncomiRs that should also
-+ annotate to mirbase; should be seeing mirbase names being counted

 # Hits-Clip
 + tracks for PK61, PK62, PK63